How to Bet on Golf Tournaments

 Introduction to Golf Betting

-From major events like the Masters and US Open to weekly PGA and European Tour events, golf offers plenty of action.
+Like I mentioned before, you get action every week, from the major events like the Masters and US Open to weekly PGA and European Tour events.

 Unlike team sports, golf is an individual competition with large fields.